Enter Trail #7, the Logan County Quilt Trail—sponsored by Paris Area Chamber of Commerce

 Paris AR

-#7-24, Paris Volunteer Fire Dept, 205 East Main St., Paris AR.
+#7-24, Paris Volunteer Fire Dept block is at 205 East Main St., Paris AR.
 The City of Paris employees’ fourth quilt square titled “Paris Volunteer Fire Department” showcases our firemen that have dedicated days, nights, weekends, and family time to help our citizens in times of crisis.
 In 2001 they moved to the current fire house which consists of 3 bays, an office, training room, and a de-contamination washroom.
 Over the years our current and past chiefs, asst. chiefs, captains, members, and city have helped to establish an ISO rating of 4 for our homeowners.
 Our department has 16 volunteers with 10 doubling as first responders, 3 firetrucks, 1 brush truck, and 1 service van.
 Their community involvement includes bringing the firetruck(s) and dressed in turnouts for spring & fall town square events, delivering Santa to his hut on the square during the annual Christmas parade, visiting the schools, or lighting up the sky for the Chambers’ 4th of July event, always a big hit with young and old.
 We will end with a quote from Harold “Pee Wee” Schluterman who retired December 31, 2020 after 52 years and 5 months of volunteer service to our city and fire department.
 “You’ve got to be and need to be dedicated to be a fireman”.

 #7-25 Veterans Park